-Appearances
+in the matter of.)
+ISCR Case No. 19-00485

 Applicant for Security Clearance)

-In the matter of:)) ISCR Case No. 16-03068
+A Appearanc ces

-For Government: Jeff A Nagel, Esq., Department Counsel For Applicant: Pro se
+Nagel, Es Applicant: q., Department Counsel Pro se

+07/29/201 9

-01/25/2018 Decision
+Decision 1

 COACHER, Robert E., Administrative Judge:

 Applicant has not mitigated the financial considerations security concerns.
 Eligibility for access to classified information is denied.